-Students will typically complete the AS in June of the first year and the A2 in June of the second year.
-AS modules can be retaken according to individual student needs.
-All AS students will complete unit 1 in January.
+Students will typically complete the AS in May of the first year and the A2 in June of the second year.
+AS modules can be retaken according to individual student needs, in May / June of the Upper Sixth

 - What are the main methods of pressure groups?

 - Should the UK electoral system be reformed?

 - How powerful is The Prime Minister?